The hunt for serendipity

 Serendipity, the act of accidentally stumbling upon something valuable, is more than just a lucky break.
 Serendipitous discoveries might be coincidental, but they are not mere luck.

 Serendipity is something you can, and should, hunt for.
 While serendipity requires a bit of luck, it’s just as much a matter of being ready.
 Serendipity is largely about keeping your eyes open.
 It’s about actively looking for valuable insights.

 Keeping them warm

 It was not until Tarnier visited the Paris zoo, that he got his breakthrough insight.
-In the zoo, he witnessed an incubator for chicken eggs.
-A machine to keep the eggs warm, using a hot water reservoir.
+In the zoo, he witnessed an incubator, used to hatch the eggs of exotic birds.
+The machine used a hot water reservoir to keep the eggs warm, using a .
 Any other spectator might not have been terribly impressed by the device, but Tarnier saw its potential.
 He understood that this machine could be exactly what he had been looking for.

 Tarnier did not get his insight simply because he was lucky.
 Any other physician might not have made the link.
 Tarnier was successful because he kept his eyes open and was actively looking for ways to reach his goal (keeping premature infants warm).

 Serendipity requires an active approach

 You have to be on guard.
 Inspiration can come from anywhere.
 You have to be ready when a serendipitous opportunity presents itself.
 Look for it.
 Hunt for it.
 Know what you are looking for and actively scan any new experience for valuable elements.

 If you liked this article, you will probably also enjoy: